Afonso de Albuquerque: Return, 1506

-First conquest of Socotra and Ormuz, 1507
+First conquest of Socotra, Muscat and Ormuz, 1507

 The fleet left Lisbon on 6 April 1506.
 Albuquerque piloted his ship himself, having lost his appointed pilot on departure.
-In Mozambique Channel, they rescued Captain João da Nova, who had encountered difficulties on his return from India; da Nova and his ship, the Frol de la mar, joined da Cunha's fleet.
+In Mozambique Channel, they rescued Captain João da Nova, who had encountered difficulties on his return from India; da Nova and his ship, the Flor de la mar, joined da Cunha's fleet.
 From Malindi, da Cunha sent envoys to Ethiopia, which at the time was thought to be closer to India than it actually is, under the aegis of Albuquerque.
 After failing to reach Ethiopia, he managed to land the envoys in Filuk.
 After successful attacks on Arab cities on the East African coast, the expedition conquered the island of Socotra and built a fortress at Suq, hoping to establish a base to stop the Red Sea commerce to the Indian Ocean.
 However, Socotra was abandoned four years later, as it was eventually realised to be a poor location for a base.

 At Socotra, they parted ways: Tristão da Cunha sailed for India, where he would relieve the Portuguese besieged at Cannanore, while Afonso took seven ships and 500 men to Ormuz in the Persian Gulf, one of the chief eastern centers of commerce.
 On his way, he conquered the cities of Curiati (Kuryat), Muscat in July 1507, and Khor Fakkan, accepting the submission of the cities of Kalhat and Sohar.
 He arrived at Hormuz on 25 September and soon captured the city, which agreed to become a tributary state of the Portuguese king.